 - Mary Cassatt’s Helene is Restless

-The Portland Museum of Art is open every day but Monday and Tuesday.
-But you might prefer to visit on a Friday when they have free admission.
+The Portland Museum of Art is open every day except for Monday and Tuesday.
+You might prefer to visit on a Friday when they have free admission.

 Peabody Essex Museum in Salem, Massachusetts